Control city: Canada

+Ontario

 Each of the 400-series highways uses control cities, but the common Ontario practice is to use smaller, closer urban centres as alternatives to out-of-province cities.
 For example, on Highway 401, Cornwall displaces Montreal as eastbound control city for most of the St. Lawrence valley.
-Windsor, London, Toronto, Kingston, Cornwall, and (briefly) Montreal are control cities while larger cities such as Oshawa and Mississauga are omitted due to their proximity to Toronto.
+Windsor, London, Toronto, Kingston, and Cornwall (with Montreal only signed along the short section between Cornwall and the Quebec border), are control cities while larger cities such as Oshawa and Mississauga are omitted due to them being suburbs of Toronto, although in the latter case this is common in most jurisdictions.

 The pattern of control city signage is sometimes inconsistent in Ontario.
-For example; while Barrie and Newmarket are signed as control cities for Highways 400 and 404 respectively, on exit signage along Highway 401, London and Kingston are not shown as control cities on signage along these highways as they approach Highway 401.
-Along Highway 400, the control cities of Toronto, Barrie, Parry Sound, and Sudbury are consistently signed along its southern section, but Barrie and Parry Sound are omitted in its northern section: eg; northbound, the control city changes to Sudbury even before the highway reaches Parry Sound, while Toronto is signed in two different sections southbound.
+For example, while Barrie and Newmarket are signed as control cities for Highways 400 and 404 respectively on exit signage along Highway 401 in Toronto; London and Kingston are not shown as control cities on signage along these highways as they approach Highway 401.
+Along Highway 400, the control cities of Toronto, Barrie, and Parry Sound are consistently signed along its southern section, but Barrie and Parry Sound are omitted in its northern section: e.g; northbound, the control city changes to Sudbury even before the highway reaches Parry Sound, while Toronto is signed in two different sections southbound.